pedrotgn/pyactor/docs/tutorial.rst

 Sample 8 - Futures
 ================================================================================

-This example tests more deeply the functionalities of futures.
+This example tests more deeply the features of futures.
 This is the full code of this sample, which you can find and test in ``pyactor\examples\sample8.py``: